NAP of Virginia Beach®

 As two of the highest capacity, lowest latency subsea cable systems ever built, MAREA and BRUSA connect Europe and the Americas with state-of-the-art, resilient connectivity.

-In 2018, Google also announced its Dunant cable, which will connect Virginia Beach to France with record-breaking capacity and be operational in Q3 of 2020.
+In 2018, Google also announced its Dunant cable, which will connect Virginia Beach to France with record-breaking capacity and be operational by the end of 2020.

 A Diverse, Redundant Location for Connectivity